Key takeaways:

 }

-The my_init function is the driver initialization entry point and is called during system startup (if the driver is statically compiled into the kernel) or when the module is inserted into the kernel.
-The my_exit function is the driver exit point.
-Itโ€™s called when unloading a module from the Linux kernel.
-This function has no effect if the driver is statically compiled into the kernel.
+simple_driver_initfunction is the driver initialization entry point and is called during system startup (if the driver is statically compiled into the kernel) or when the module is loaded into the kernel. - The

 int init(void);

-Now our simple module is complete.
-Letโ€™s teach it to log in to the kernel and interact with device files.
+void exit(void);Now, our simple module is complete.
+Let’s make it log in to the kernel and interact with device files.
 These operations will be useful for Linux kernel driver development.

 Registering a character device

 Device files are usually stored in the /dev folder.
-They facilitate interactions between the user space and the kernel code.
-To make the kernel receive anything, you can just write it to a device file to pass it to the module serving this file.
-Anything thatโ€™s read from a device file originates from the module serving it.
+They facilitate interactions between the user space and kernel code.
+To make the kernel receive user-space data, you can write this data to a device file and pass it to the module serving this file.
+User-space data that’s read from a device file originates from the module serving it.

-There are two groups of device files
+There are two groups of devices:

-1. Character files โ€” Non-buffered files that allow you to read and write data character by character.
-Weโ€™ll focus on this type of file in this tutorial.
+- Character devices — character device files are non-buffered and allow you to read and write data character by character.
+We’ll focus on this type of file in this tutorial.

-2. Block files โ€” Buffered files that allow you to read and write only whole blocks of data.
+- Block devices — block device files are buffered and allow you to read and write only whole blocks of data.

 Linux systems have two ways of identifying device files: